MSE - Materials Science & Engineering

 MSE 397 Independent Study credit: 1 to 4 Hours.

 Individual study of any topic in materials science and engineering selected by the student and conducted under the supervision of a member of the faculty.
-May be repeated to a maximum of 4 hours.
+May be repeated.
 Prerequisite: Consent of instructor.

 MSE 398 Special Topics credit: 1 to 4 Hours.